SpaceX accepts dogecoin as payment to launch lunar mission next year

 Musk’s tweets this year turned the once-obscure digital currency, which began as a social media joke, into a speculator’s dream.

-On crypto data tracker CoinGecko.com, dogecoin has jumped more than 800% over the last month and is now the fourth-largest digital currency, with a market capitalization of $73 billion.
+On crypto data tracker CoinGecko.com, dogecoin has jumped more than 800% over the last month and is now the fourth-largest digital currency, with a market capitalisation of $73 billion.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines